-

 HOW TO GET THERE

-The closest bus station is in Via Marco Perennio 52, about 80 meters from the church.
+The Church of Saints Lorentino and Pergentino is located about 1.3 kilometers away from the Arezzo railway station.
+The closest bus stop is in Via Marco Perennio 52, about 80 meters away from the church, on the bus Lines L13, LF4 and LF6.
 If you want to find it on foot, use the map below.

 -